 Welcome to our latest Trackdays tutorial on drifting.
 Learning how to drift has fast become one of the most popular car experiences out there and for good reason, it's thrilling to do, and looks amazing!

 In this tutorial, we will look at the main technique that can be employed to drift as well as giving advice on drifting with a modestly powered unmodified car.
-We will look for advice from the experts and provide some simple illustrations.
-Safety first
+We will look for advice from the experts and provide some simple illustrations to help you learn to drift.

 Drifting is a driving technique that can be achieved in a number of different ways depending on the vehicle and situation and enables the rear of the car to slide with an element of control.
 The technique is often thrilling for both the driver and spectators.
 The technique is however difficult, especially if you are driving an unmodified road car but we will run through the technique and where to start as far as practising.